jillrizley/Tic-Tac-Toe/README.md

 **User stories**
 +  As a user, I want to be able to sign in.
 +  As a user, I want to be able to change my password easily.
-+  As a user, I want to have a tally of games I have won.
++  As a user, I want to be see how many games I have played.

 **Development Process**
-Aside from our project study, I began by thinking about the different specs that were necessary and how to start breaking down the issues involved in creating the game.
+I started this project by thinking about the different specifications that were necessary to create a fully functioning tic-tac-toe game.
+That began with breaking down the game into individual parts and focussing on how to make each of them work indiviually before putting everything together to create the game.

-I started with the basic board and quickly attempted to jump into the javascript logic to make the game work.
-I had a lot of difficulty crafting the functions to make everything work so far!
+I started with creating the board itself and then jumped into the javascript logic.
+While difficult, I was able to make the game work as planned!

-We had just learned about the login credentials, so fresh on my mind, it was not too complicated to get that in motion for this new project.

-I did my best to meet the requierment, but given the time and the help I feel as though I needed I didn't quite make it there, although I am proud of the project I have so far.
+I am very proud of the project I have build so far, I have learned a lot and I hope to keep editing and adding to this project as I continue to learn more techniques.

 **Unsolved problems**
-Creating a cats game, new game button that does more than just refresh the page, the API for the game part of the project, playing multiple games at a time...all of which I look forward to implimenting.
+playing multiple games at a time, creating a more user friendly interface